Our Commitment to Safety

 Employee Involvement

 Employee involvement and communication is the key to Frazer’s company-wide commitment to safety.
-Making sure everyone at Frazer is involved in safety is priority one.
+Making sure everyone at Frazer is involved in safety is our number one priority.
 To make this goal a reality, we take a multi-faceted approach.

-Our Safety Committee is a select group of safety minded individuals here at Frazer tasked with creating new safety programs, maximizing communication between departments, discussing safety issues and concerns, and creating solutions.
-The Safety Committee is led by the Safety Coordinator.
+Our VPP Committee is a select group of safety minded individuals at Frazer, tasked with guiding new safety programs, maximizing communication between departments, discussing safety issues and concerns, and creating solutions.

-Individual departments bring new methods and ideas to the table, evolving our company-wide commitment to safety.
-Department managers at Frazer show their support every week with “toolbox meetings” where they discuss ways to strengthen hazard awareness and streamline hazard prevention.
+All departments bring new methods and ideas to the table, evolving our company-wide commitment to safety.
+Department managers at Frazer show their support every morning with “morning huddles” where they discuss the daily safety topic, ways to strengthen hazard awareness and streamline hazard prevention.

-Our monthly, company-wide safety meeting is an opportunity to gather and discuss safety related topics and solutions.
-We distribute our monthly safety newsletter, “The Safety Net” at the Safety Meetings.
+Our monthly, company-wide update meeting opens with Safety first on the agenda.
+This is an opportunity to gather and discuss safety related topics and solutions.
 These meetings are invaluable to the progression of Frazer’s level of safety awareness.
-It is something we all look forward to at the end of the month.

 Hazard Identification